 We spent a few hours in the morning visiting points of interest in the central and south regions of Cuyahoga Valley National Park.

 Our first stop was at Brandywine Falls, arriving there shortly before 8:00 am.

 Here is a short video that I took of Brandywine Falls.
-If you are not able to view the embedded video, the direct link may be found by clicking here.

 Our second stop was at Blue Hen Falls, arriving there at 9;00 am.
 The trail leading to Blue Hen Falls begins at a small parking lot and takes hikers down an old driveway to Spring Creek.
 The trail crosses Spring Creek via an old wooden bridge.